-FII continues to see growing traffic to its naturallywood.com website and to the Supplier Directory located there.
-The 2017/18 target for prospects connecting with B.C. manufacturers via the directory was set at 13,250; FII anticipates meeting this target.
+FII continues to build and optimize content and resources to attract visitors to the naturallywood.com website and to the Supplier Directory located there.
+The 2018/19 target for prospects connecting with B.C. manufacturers via the directory was set at 13,500; and FII anticipates meeting this target.
+FII has modified its future growth targets to reflect a stabilization of online user behaviour and engagement with this now established resource.
+As the directory is further optimized and promoted, its use is projected to be sustained but not increase as quickly as when the tool was initially developed and launched.

-Goal 2: Returns from B.C.'s Conventional and Emerging Forest Products are Optimized in Markets Offering High Potential
+Goal 2: Returns from B.C.'s conventional and emerging forest products are optimized in markets offering high potential

 Goal 2 supports Government priorities to increase employment in forestry and innovative wood manufacturing by expanding opportunities in international markets.
 The Goal drives FII's efforts to assist the B.C. forest industry in optimizing returns by achieving a balance in the products, species and grades marketed.
-The goal places particular priority on high-potential markets in Asia and on emerging segments of the construction market in the U.S. The efforts of FII and its funding recipients build on the strategies as well as the science and reputational foundation developed under Goal 1.
+The primary focus is creating or expanding new market segements within established markets in the U.S., China, Japan and Korea, as well as moving aggressively to open new, high-potential markets in the rapidly growing economies of India and Southeast Asia.
+The efforts of FII and its funding recipients build on the strategies as well as the science and reputational foundation developed under Goal 1.

+FII's strategy to expand global markets include both primary and secondary manufacturing sectors3, and a mix of activities delivered by third parties and FII 4.
 Optimization of the global market development strategy involves creating or expanding new market segments in traditional regions (e.g., non-residential and multi-family/mid-rise construction in the U.S.), as well as fostering demand in regions that have strong growth potential, but are not currently using high volumes of B.C. forest products (e.g., the multi-family and non-residential markets in China and Japan, and the domestically-focused manufacturing sector in India).